GroupProject2020/Ovito/doc/python/introduction/running.rst

 with the build-time configuration of the embedded interpreter.
 In this case, it is recommended to build OVITO from source on your local system.
 The graphical program as well as :program:`ovitos` will then make use of your system's standard Python installation.
 This makes all modules that are installed in your system interpreter also accessible within OVITO and :program:`ovitos`.
-Instructions how to build OVITO from source can be found in the `user manual <http://www.ovito.org/manual/development.html>`__.
+Instructions how to build OVITO from the source code can be found in the :ovitoman:`user manual <../../development>`.

+.. _use_ovito_with_system_interpreter:

 Using the ovito package from other Python interpreters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:mod:`ovito` Python package can also be imported by Python scripts running in an external Python interpreter other than :program:`ovitos`.
+The :py:mod:`ovito` Python package can also be imported by Python scripts running in a standard Python interpreter other than :program:`ovitos`.
 However, because the :py:mod:`ovito` module contains native extensions, it must be compiled specifically for the Python interpreter being used with.
-Since there is a chance that the binary extension module shipping with the prebuilt version of OVITO is not compatible with your local Python interpreter, it may be necessary to `build OVITO from source <http://www.ovito.org/manual/development.html>`__.
+Since there is a chance that the binary extension module shipping with the prebuilt versions of OVITO is not compatible with your local Python interpreter, it may be necessary to :ovitoman:`build OVITO from source <../../development>`.
 In case you have multiple Python versions installed on your system, pay attention that OVITO is being built against the version that you will use for running scripts.